Last Updated on

 How to Tweak My Cage Suet Feeder?

 If you already have a traditional simple cage suet feeder and an upside-down suet feeder is not in your budget, you can tweak it to turn it into a sort-of upside-down suet feeder.
-It isn’t as pretty and you’ll need to maintain it, but it does help limit annoying nuisance birds from dominating the feeder.
+It isn’t as pretty and you’ll need to maintain it, but it does help limit annoying nuisance birds from completely dominating the feeder.
 You can read about how to tweak your feeder in my Starling Proofing The Suet post.

 How to Help Birds Find Suet Hidden in an Upside-down Suet Feeder?